DUI Defense Experienced & Aggressive Defense

 • Gross vehicular manslaughter

 After a DUI arrest, you may feel hopeless, as if there is nothing you can do about it.
 That is the wrong attitude to take.
 A thorough investigation into any DUI charge may reveal flaws and inconsistencies that can challenge the prosecution’s case against you.
-Our skilled Chico DUI lawyer can assess your situation and craft an effective defense to protect your rights and your freedom.
+Our skilled Chico DUI defense attorney can assess your situation and craft an effective defense to protect your rights and your freedom.

 Our criminal defense attorney is well-versed in all of the legal strategies that can be used to fight a DUI conviction.
 We can carefully scrutinize what actually occurred just before, during, and after your arrest.
 From there, we can analyze those issues and ensure that you receive the excellent legal representation that has earned us a strong reputation in our community.